Knuckles-Team/rom-manager/README.md

 They are in a lossless compression format, meaning that they perfectly preserve all game data while reducing file sizes.
 CHDs were originally developed for MAME to compress CD-based arcade games, but now they are compatible with a variety emulators and CD-based consoles.

+RVZ files are compressed also compressed files, but they are built for Dolphin Emulator specifically

 ### Supports:
 - Sony PlayStation